EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive Network: Method

+Here, $W_G,W_O \in\mathbb R^{d_{model}\times d_{model}} $ are learnable parameters, and GroupNorm normalizes the output of each head.
 Group Normalization (GN) \cite{wu2018group} is an alternative to traditional Batch Normalization (BN) \cite{ioffe2015batch} that addresses the issue of poor performance with small batch sizes.
-When using small batch sizes, BN may not effectively estimate the mean and variance of the entire data distribution.
-Additionally, BN may yield suboptimal results for tasks with highly imbalanced binary classification.
-To overcome these limitations, GN divides the channels into groups and performs normalization within each group.
-Instead of computing the mean and variance based on the batch size, GN computes the mean over $(\frac{C}{G} ) \times H \times W$, where C is the number of channels, G is the number of groups, H is the height, and W is the width.
-By doing so, GN decouples the normalization from the batch size and allows the network to achieve better performance.
-By normalizing within groups, GN provides a more robust estimation of statistics and helps mitigate the negative impact of small batch sizes or imbalanced data distribution. \end{itemize}
+By normalizing within groups, GN provides a more robust estimation of statistics and helps mitigate the negative impact of small batch sizes or imbalanced data distribution.